|Center||Reopen for Registration||Reopen for Programming||Reopen for Congregate Meals|

 Online programs come in handy for caregivers, homebound individuals, those recuperating from medical issues at home, or even for individuals who travel or spend large blocks of time out of state.
 Contact a senior center for more information or view the monthly newsletter.

-If you have not received your COVID-19 vaccine yet, but would like to before returning to the senior center, sign up on the County's Vaccine Registry or call 3-1-1.
+If you have not received your COVID-19 vaccine yet, but would like to before returning to the senior center, schedule a vaccine appointment or call 3-1-1.

 Questions and Feedback